bkrushna/EIHDemo/README.md

 # EIHDemo

 # EIHTestPortal
-EIHTestportal is web application developed in .net MVC.
+EIHTestportal is a web application developed in .net MVC.
 It is thin UI.

-Authentication is simple process of authenticating user and password stored in database.
+Authentication is a simple process of authenticating user and password stored in database.
 Passwords are stored as hash+salt to provide better security aspect.

 Controller are handling request and response made by UI.
 Views are different screens presenting Add,Edit and Delete contact funcationlity